Showing posts with label motivation. Show all posts

 It is yours, and that makes it perfect.

-The Stories Our Skin Tells
+The Stories Our Skin Tell

 Every birthmark, every scar, every freckle carries a story, some we remember, some we inherited, and some that are still being written.